nzdavidv/pages/pages/Cisco-3560.md

 ## Serial console setup
-To setup I connected my MSI laptop running windows with USB serial port into a Cisco serial to console cable.
+To setup I connected my daily laptop running windows with USB serial port into a Cisco serial to console cable.

 <kbd><img src= "https://raw.githubusercontent.com/nzdavidv/pages/refs/heads/main/images/cisco0.jpg" alt="cisco-0" width="500px"></kbd>

 Had a look in device manager and saw the USB serial port was com3.
 Putty COM3 9600

 <kbd><img src= "https://raw.githubusercontent.com/nzdavidv/pages/refs/heads/main/images/cisco1.png" alt="cisco-1" width="500px"></kbd>

+I know I could use minicom and Ubuntu but honestly again Windows is just easier for some things.
+(In my Netgear stora blog I use minicom on the raspberry pi to connect to the stora console out of necessity).

 ## Factory reset the switch
 Probably I'm using the wrong words..
 I've never been a network engineer.. but first step was to wipe the config on the switch to start clean.